PlaybackTimer

 How do you calculate playback speed?

 Divide the original duration by the playback speed.
-A 90 minute recording played at 1.5x takes 60 minutes because 90 divided by 1.5 equals 60.
+A 90 minute video, audio file, or audiobook played at 1.5x takes 60 minutes because 90 divided by 1.5 equals 60.

 What does 1.5x speed mean?